-Mr Webse's services are provided by Platinum Corporate Secretariat Pty Ltd (Platinum).
-Mr Webse is the sole director of Platinum.
-Company secretarial fee paid to Platinum is disclosed in the Remuneration Report.
+Mr Webse's services are provided by Platinum Corporate Secretariat Pty Ltd ("Platinum Corporate").
+Mr Webse is the sole director of Platinum Corporate.
+Company secretarial fees paid to Platinum Corporate are disclosed in the remuneration report.

 Transactions with related parties are on normal commercial terms and conditions no more favourable than those available to other parties unless otherwise stated.